 Zero Trust is quite a new approach to network security and at the same time, it’s also part of a broader philosophy, which implies that you must not automatically trust your network.
 Instead, you should first think that any connection can potentially be malicious, and only after you’ve verified it, you can be confident that you can trust it.
 So, consider redesigning and rebuilding your security strategy based on the Zero Trust concept to reduce the chances of breaches and strengthen your defenses.

-This article was initially written by Bianca Soare in 2019 and updated by Andra Andrioaie in 2022.
+This article was initially written by Bianca Soare in 2019 and updated by Andra Andrioaie and Antonia Din in 2022.